 “In one year, more than 618,000 children ages 0-12 rode in vehicles without the use of a child safety seat or booster seat or a seat belt at least some of the time.”— Greenspan et al.

-If you don’t currently use a car seat for your 3 year old, get one now.
+If you don’t currently use a car seat for your 3-year-old, get one now.
+CAR SEATS SAVE LIVES

 - Lots of adjustment points for reclining that we found useful.
 At first, I found that if my girls went to sleep sometimes their head would tilt forwards and look uncomfortable, so I adjusted the angle so that doesn’t happen anymore.
 Not all car seats have that much adjustment so you can get it just right.

-- 50lb Max rear facing limit.
-After finding out how much safer it is for your child to sit rear facing as long as possible.
-It became important for me to find them a seat which would allow rear facing until they were old enough to sit forward facing safely.
+- 50lb Max rear-facing weight limit.
+After finding out how much safer it is for your child to sit rear-facing as long as possible.
+It became important for me to find them a seat which would allow rear-facing until they were old enough to sit forward-facing safely.